Cracko298/MC3DS-Multiplayer-Mod/README.md

 # Minecraft-3DS-Multiplayer-Update
-- Star, and (possibly) fork this repo to stay up-to-date on my Multiplayer Update for MC-3DS.
+- Star, and (possibly) [Fork](https://github.com/Cracko298/Minecraft-3DS-Multiplayer-Update/fork) this repo to stay up-to-date on my Multiplayer Update for MC-3DS.

 ## Planned Features:
 - Preventing Hacking/Cheating with a custom script on a AWS Server that scans for adnormal behaviors.